kavishannip/StudentEnrollmentSystem/README.md

 1. Student
 Attributes:
-studentID: Unique identifier for each student. name, email, phone: Contact details of the student.
+studentID: Unique identifier for each student. name, email, phone, age: Contact details of the student.
 Functions:
 registerCourse(): Register for a course. viewCourse(): View enrolled courses.